-The serious adjustments to product and labour markets,
+The serious adjustments to product and labour markets, created by the crisis in 2009-2011 bridged the gap between

 However, after the economic recovery ULC increased as well.
 Particularly rapid dynamics of nominal ULC have been observed in recent years.
 This was affected by a strong increase in wages and a comparatively more moderate increase in labour productivity.

 In 2016-2018, nominal labour costs increased by 7.8% per year on average, i.e., almost 2.5 times faster than productivity, and nominal ULC increased by almost 4.7 per cent per year on average.